A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

 Yellow-vented Bulbul

 Common name of a bird, with the scientific name Pycnonotus goiavier.
 It has greyish-brown upperparts with a darker brown tail and whitish underparts, with a yellow vent (fig.).
 Its head and throat are mostly whitish, with a blackish-brown stripe on the centre of the crown, and black lores (fig.).
 It is a common resident, that can be found in cultivated areas, scrub, palm groves and secondary growth, mostly near well watered sites or coastal areas.
 In Thai, it is known as nok parod nah nuan (นกปรอดหน้านวล), i.e. ‘cream-faced bulbul’ or ‘pale-faced bulbul’.
-See also TRAVEL PICTURE, as well as WILDLIFE PICTURES (1), (2) and (3).
+See also TRAVEL PICTURE, WILDLIFE PICTURES (1), (2) and (3), and WATCH VIDEO.

 Yellow White-tail Fighting Cock